JyotiSunkara/PUBG/README.md

 The terrain is made of textured tiles simulating bumps and non-uniformity and is surrounded by mountains in all directions!

+### Rocks
+The terrain is sorrounds by montains in all directions with a rocky texture.

 ### `Sky`
 The sky is a cloud textured dome placed on the top of the world to create a realistic appearance.